toby1984/javr/README.md

 ## To do

+- Compile source files individually (output ELF relocatable) and add linking step to reduce compilation times and allow C programs to be linked against the output
 - Add support for .org directive
 - Add parse error recovery
 - Add support for #else / #elseif